fe27hity/made-template/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
 Climate change is a global issue, and large emitters like the U.S. play a critical role in addressing it.
 However, political division complicates action, as major parties have opposing views on climate change.
 The median voter’s stance varies significantly, and personal motivations remain unclear.
-I aim to explore whether individuals affected by climate-related events (e.g., tornadoes, storms, floods) are more likely to prioritize climate change as a personal concern.
+This project aims to explore whether individuals living in areas that are more affected by climate-related events (e.g., tornadoes, storms, floods; and weather / storm events which are increased in their frequency by climate change) are more likely to prioritize climate change as a personal and political concern.

- This projects analyzes XY, using method A. The results can give insights into...
+This project analysizes the relationship between the financial damages caused by weather events (e.g. storms) and the respective public opinion about the importance of climate change as a political topic per U.S state.
+To see whether there might be a connection between those variable a correlation analysis is choosen as the scientific method.

 ## Datasources

 <!-- Describe each datasources you plan to use in a section.
 Use the prefic "DatasourceX" where X is the id of the datasource. -->

-### Datasource1: ExampleSource
+### Datasource1: Storm Events Database 2020
 * Metadata URL: [https://www.ncei.noaa.gov/pub/data/swdi/stormevents/csvfiles/Storm-Data-Bulk-csv-Format.pdf](https://www.ncei.noaa.gov/pub/data/swdi/stormevents/csvfiles/Storm-Data-Bulk-csv-Format.pdf)
 * Data URL: [https://www.ncei.noaa.gov/pub/data/swdi/stormevents/csvfiles/StormEvents_details-ftp_v1.0_d2020_c20240620.csv.gz](https://www.ncei.noaa.gov/pub/data/swdi/stormevents/csvfiles/StormEvents_details-ftp_v1.0_d2020_c20240620.csv.gz)
 * Data Type: CSV

-Short description of the DataSource.
+This dataset represents the summarized statistics about the financial damages and quantified damages of property aswell as fataliities.
+Furthermore the data contains information about the source of the reported data entry and more details about the respective weather event which are of lesser importance.
+The damages are grouped by county and states.
+It represents all the data of the year 2020 published by the National Centers for Environmental Information (National oceanic and atmospheric administration).

-### Datasource2: ExampleSource
+### Datasource2: Yale Climate Change Opinion Map 2020
 * Metadata URL: [https://raw.githubusercontent.com/yaleschooloftheenvironment/Yale-Climate-Change-Opinion-Maps/refs/heads/main/YCOM5.0_2020_webdata_Metadata.csv](https://raw.githubusercontent.com/yaleschooloftheenvironment/Yale-Climate-Change-Opinion-Maps/refs/heads/main/YCOM5.0_2020_webdata_Metadata.csv)
 * Data URL: [https://raw.githubusercontent.com/yaleschooloftheenvironment/Yale-Climate-Change-Opinion-Maps/refs/heads/main/YCOM5.0_2020_webdata_2020-08-19.csv](https://raw.githubusercontent.com/yaleschooloftheenvironment/Yale-Climate-Change-Opinion-Maps/refs/heads/main/YCOM5.0_2020_webdata_2020-08-19.csv)
 * Data Type: CSV

-Short description of the DataSource.
+This dataset represents the summarized statistics about the public opinion on climate change related question regarding importance, countermeasures, awareness on the topic, etc. It averages the importance from 0% to 100% for each question per U.S. state in the year of 2020.
+The data was published and evaluated through polls by the private Yale University through their climate change action program.

 ## Work Packages